codepo8/developer-advocacy-handbook/working-with-your-competition.md

 work for a certain company.

 Developers are loyal to solutions and technologies once they are happy with using them.
-It is very rare to find a developer who is OK with jumping from PHP to Java to Ruby to C\# to Python and in between Windows, Unix and Mac.
+It is rare to find a developer who is OK with jumping from PHP to Java to Ruby to C\# to Python and in between Windows, Unix and Mac.